Home>Graduate>Two-Year Master's Programmes at Sciences Po, International Graduate Procedure

 The €150 application fee is not refundable.

-You will also be able to benefit from a fee waiver of the application fee, should you be declared eligible for the Mastercard Foundation Scholarship.
-Please make sure to attach the email approving your eligibility for the scholarship to your application file
+You will also be able to benefit from a fee waiver of the application fee, should you be declared eligible for the Mastercard Foundation Scholarship

-Please note: Paying the application fee does not mean that your application form has been submitted.
-Make sure to submit your application form by clicking on the Submit button.
+Please note: Paying the application fee does not mean that your application file has been submitted.
+Make sure to submit your application file by clicking on the Submit button.

 Do not wait until the last day to submit your application.

-In order to be assessed, your application file must be complete and submitted before the deadline of the programme you are applying to.
-If you apply to two programmes with different deadlines, or if you apply to a scholarship, you must meet the earliest deadline.
+In order to be assessed, your application file must be complete and submitted before the deadline of the programme you are applying for.
+If you apply for two programmes with different deadlines, or if you apply for a scholarship, you must meet the earliest deadline.

 All deadlines always refer to Paris time (11.59pm).